-This is a partial list of projects I'm currently working on or have contributed to in the past.
-I try to keep it up to date, but you know how that goes.
-(Note: these are just the personal projects I've built myself.
-If you're interested in learning about the wide variety of things I've done for full-time and freelance jobs, please get in touch.)
+This is a partial list of projects I’m working on or have contributed to.
+I try to keep it current, but you know how that goes.
+(Note: these are just the personal projects I’ve built myself.
+If you’re interested in learning about the various things I’ve done for full-time and freelance jobs, please get in touch.)

 Do any of these projects look interesting?
 Think I might be a good fit to help you or your team build something cool?
 Let me know.

 A small Mac app I made by accident.
 It’s a Swiss Army knife for text.

 The instant audio switcher for macOS.

 Spotify in your menu bar.